ohfunc/ohfunc.github.io/content/posts/debugging-me-part-1.md

 1. Receive a ton of *helpful* criticism and feedback from my peers.
 1. Take the feedback as an insult of my skills/knowledge/ego, get frustrated and upset, and lose all motivation to work on the project.

 There's two obvious problems I see with my current workflow.
-The quote focuses on step four, where I'm assuming that the person criticizing my work doesn't mean well and is calling *me* bad, rather than assuming they are trying to *help* me and calling the *project* "bad."
+The quote focuses on step four, where I'm assuming that the person criticizing my work doesn't mean well and is criticizing *me*, rather than assuming they are trying to help and criticizing the *project*.
 This behavior isn't easy to fix, but my best bet is to try and remind myself that this is the case whenever I receive feedback.

 The other glaring problem is step one, where I'm trying to do all the work in marathon format.
 I get a cool idea and then go hide away to design and/or implement it all at once.
 A better approach would be to treat projects as fast, iterative loops.
 Do some small/medium amount of work and send it for feedback early on, and keep doing this until the project is either finished or gets shot down.
 This way if I have a "bad" or ill formed idea it will get corrected or turned down quickly, when I haven't put as much effort in.

+As an example, I had to do this just now for this blog post!
+I started to try and critique the whole book in one go, and after a month of not making progress I realized I should just submit what I had but in smaller, more iterative posts.
+This gives me a chance to hear critique (from you, the reader) and to iterate on my writing style, rather than trying to make my first (and so far, only) post perfect.

 > Even better, think about going for a "collective" ego instead; rather than worrying about whether you’re personally awesome, try to build a sense of team accomplishment and group pride.

 Finally, I think this idea of a "collective ego" is really powerful.
 I'm often focused on making *myself* feel awesome, when I should be focusing on making the *team* feel awesome.

+Thank you for reading!
+I hope to have part two written in a few weeks, focusing on team culture.